xuzhao-nick/-Machine-Learning-Foundations-A-Case-Study-Approach/README.md

 # <a href="https://www.coursera.org/learn/ml-foundations/home/welcome">Machine Learning Foundations A Case Study Approach</a>

-This course including the first step in becoming a machine learning expert.
+This course is an open course from <a href="www.coursera.org">www.coursera.org</a>, it including the first step in becoming a machine learning expert.
 From this course one can learn a broad range of machine learning methods for deriving intelligence from data, and by the end of the course you will be able to implement actual intelligent applications.

 ##Programming assignments